IIIM-IS/SocialInsight-ABMS-SimulationOfSocialSystems/SocialInsight-abm/graphDb.md

 Once the repository is up and running, to import your ontologies or the ontologies in this repository, you can go to **Import** on the left-hand side of the GraphDB window.
 In the Import window, you have three different options for importing ontologies, the one we will be covering in this step is option 1: Upload RDF files.
-Within this repository and the simlife-abm folder, you have ontology files ending with .ttl.
+Within this repository and the SocialInsight-abm folder, you have ontology files ending with .ttl.
 *  The file used within the simulation is currently *substance-use.ttl*, which should contain everything in the upper-ontology and the domain-specific ontology.
 *  The upperOntology.ttl file contains the definition of ontological terms used in the domain-specific ontology (domainSpecificOntology.ttl) and is therefore needed for properly viewing and querying the domain-specific ontology.
 *  The domainSpecificOntology.ttl contains the definition of a social domain to be used in the simulation, therefore which agents, what kind of parameters, actions, perceptions and causal relationships.